BPerezLamarque/HOME/Tutorial_HOME.md

-Minus log likelihood as a function of the number of switches:
+Minus log likelihood as a function of the number of switches (the minimum of this plot corresponds to the estimated number of switches):
 <p align="center">
 <img src="https://github.com/BPerezLamarque/HOME/blob/master/tutorial_HOME/profil_model_switches_simul_C1_S5.png" width="500">
 </p>